-Mrs D, mother of a three year old son who underwent Coblation intracapsular tonsillectomy and adenoidectomy for obstructive sleep apnoea and tonsillitis in June 2015 at The BUPA Cromwell Hospital.
+Mrs D, mother of a three year old son who underwent Coblation intracapsular tonsillectomy and adenoidectomy for obstructive sleep apnoea and tonsillitis in June 2015.

 Our son has recovered now and is sleeping beautifully.
 We really appreciate you fitting him in quickly, it really has transformed him and us!
 The healing was exactly as you said, and the breathing took a week and a bit to completely re-programme and for nasal secretions to go, just as you said.
 So now he just goes to sleep, no sound at all, hardly any movement in bed, no sweating/crying/gasping/racing heart rate etc just sleep!!
 It's wonderful, can't thank you and your kind team enough.

-Mrs S, mother of a two year old son who underwent Coblation intracapsular tonsillectomy and adenoidectomy for obstructive sleep apnoea and tonsillitis in May 2015 at Evelina London Children's Hospital.
+Mrs S, mother of a two year old son who underwent Coblation intracapsular tonsillectomy and adenoidectomy for obstructive sleep apnoea and tonsillitis in May 2015.

 'Our 2 1/2 year old son had been having 'blue' cyanotic episodes since he was about six week old, which, after investigations was believed to be 'OSA' Obstructive Sleep Apnoea and we were advised by local paediatric consultants that his symptoms should be relieved by having his tonsils and adenoids removed.
 As our son was so young we were referred to Daniel Tweedie at the Evelina Hospital.